Toonami: Canada

 Although the block does not air on Adult Swim, owned by Corus Entertainment, some of its programming on the Toonami block airs on that channel.
-Historically, anime has been aired on Adult Swim's sister channel YTV until the early 2010s.
+Historically, anime has been aired on Adult Swim's sister channel YTV from 2004–2010.
+Through YTV's block, Bionix, it air anime in Canada such as .hack//Sign, Bleach, Blue Dragon, Case Closed, Death Note, Eureka Seven, Fullmetal Alchemist, Ghost in the Shell: Stand Alone Complex, Inuyasha, MÄR, Mobile Suit Gundam SEED, Mobile Suit Gundam SEED Destiny, Naruto, Witch Hunter Robin, Zatch Bell!, Dragon Ball, Dragon Ball Z, Sailor Moon, Dragon Ball GT.

 France

-The French version of the Toonami television channel was launched on February 11, 2016.
-It was operated by Turner Broadcasting System France, in France, Switzerland, Morocco, Madagascar and Mauritius.
+Toonami was a programming block on Cartoon Network starting from January 2002.

-The channel adopted its current branding on 4 September 2023 to Adult Swim on Warner TV Next.
+A French version of the Toonami television channel was launched on February 11, 2016.
+It was operated by Turner Broadcasting System France, in France, and other French-speaking territories in Switzerland, Morocco, Belgium, Africa, Madagascar and Mauritius.
+It was later rebranded to Warner TV Next on September 4, 2023.

 India

 An Indian version of Toonami was first launched as a block in 2001 and was then followed by a stand-alone channel in 2015.
 It ceased operations on May 15, 2018.

 Japan

 The Japanese version of Toonami was first launched as a programming block for Cartoon Network Japan on July 22, 2002.
 In contrast to its American and international counterparts, the Japanese version of Toonami aired North American action cartoons instead of anime.
 It ceased operations in 2008.